Paṭisambhidāmagga: History

 Tradition ascribes the Patisambhidamagga to the Buddha's great disciple, Sariputta.
-It bears some similarities to the Dasuttarasutta Sutta of the Digha Nikaya, which is also attributed to Sariputta.
+It bears some similarities to the Dasuttara Sutta of the Digha Nikaya, which is also attributed to Sariputta.

 According to German tradition of Indology this text was likely composed around the 2nd century CE.
 Indications of the relative lateness of the text include numerous quotations from the Sutta and Vinaya Pitaka, as well as an assumed familiarity with a variety of Buddhist legends and stories- for example, the names of various arahants are given without any discussion of their identities.
 The term patisambhida does not occur in the older sutra and vinaya texts, but does appear in both the Abhidhamma and several other Khuddaka Nikaya texts regarded as relatively late.
 A variant form, pratisamvid, occurs in Buddhist Hybrid Sanskrit and suggests that the concept itself was shared with other, non-Theravada sects.
 The Patisambhidamagga is also included in the Dipavamsa in a list of texts rejected by the Mahasanghikas.
 On the basis of this reference and certain thematic elements, AK Warder suggested that some form of the text may date to the 3rd Century BCE, the traditional date ascribed to the schism with the Mahasanghikas.
 L. S. Cousins associated it with the doctrinal divisions of the Second Buddhist Council and dated it to the first century BCE.